corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

 ### Required Dependency Mods

-[Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) for the original graphics and other ship-related code.
+* [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) for the original graphics and other ship-related code

-[Gigastructural Engineering & More (3.6)](https://steamcommunity.com/sharedfiles/filedetails/?id=1121692237) is the mod we're making compatible.
+* [Gigastructural Engineering & More (3.6)](https://steamcommunity.com/sharedfiles/filedetails/?id=1121692237) is the mod we're making compatible

 ### Recommended Companion Mods

-[Machine Shipset Add-on: Gigastructural Engineering Ringworlds - Standard Ringworlds](https://steamcommunity.com/sharedfiles/filedetails/?id=2644466861) to enable the Machine Shipset graphics for standard-sized ringworlds.
+* [Machine Shipset Add-on: Gigastructural Engineering Ringworlds - Standard Ringworlds](https://steamcommunity.com/sharedfiles/filedetails/?id=2644466861) to enable the Machine Shipset graphics for standard-sized ringworlds

-[Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) to apply the owner's graphical culture to the standard ringworld from Origin: Shattered Ring.
-Using my mod Subtle Polish is not recommended due to a high likelihood of conflicts with Gigas.
+* [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) to apply the owner's graphical culture to the standard ringworld from Origin: Shattered Ring ( my mod Subtle Polish is not recommended due to a high likelihood of conflicts with Gigas)

-[Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
-Adds missing graphical definitions to the Machine Shipset.
+* [Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset (adds missing graphical definitions to the Machine Shipset)

 ### When to Install